Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 The Philosophy of /compact — Knowing When to Compress

-When auto-compaction happens, Claude preserves what it thinks matters.
+When it happens, Claude preserves what it thinks matters.
 That constraint you mentioned 30 minutes ago — “don’t touch the auth module” — might survive in the summary as a vague “avoid auth changes,” and five instructions later Claude does exactly what you didn’t want.

 When to manually /compact: